-Fred Agogbli is a poet, novelist, painter, actor, songwriter, textile designe, book illustrator, civic eductaor, and a gender and child rights activist.
+Fred Agbobli is a poet, novelist, painter, actor, songwriter, textile designer, book illustrator, civic eductaor, and a gender and child rights activist.

-Mr Agbogbli's works have been published in the International Protland Review's World-wide Anthology of Poetry, Our Soul's Harvest -- an anthology of Ghanaian poetry, Summer Fires and anthology of new poetry from Africa, and others.
+Mr Agbobli's works have been published in the International Portland Review's World-wide Anthology of Poetry, Our Soul's Harvest -- an anthology of Ghanaian poetry, Summer Fires and anthology of new poetry from Africa, and others.

 Fred Agbobli has also read his works widely on radio and television both locally and internationall and has mentored many young writers in Ghana.